razvanbrb/acme-web-design/development-strategy.md

 It is design  to create  to learn and practices git brances and also html,css.

-Anyone who is new in the web are and would want to become a web developer.
+Anyone who is new in the web development and would want to become a web developer.
 It is very simple and a good start project.

 ## Wireframe